arks-org/arks.github.io/content/_pages/about-ark-namespaces.md

 present, past, or future – won’t conflict with each other, thanks to non-overlapping namespaces.

 Technically, a *shoulder* is a sub-namespace under a NAAN.
-It is the set all ARKs starting with a short, fixed extension to the NAAN.
+It is the set of all ARKs starting with a short, fixed extension to the NAAN.
 For example, in

        ark:/12345/x5wf6789/c2/s4.pdf